A Record of Human History: The Hey-Side

 Well, at least a spectacular replica of something that was literally sent out of this world 40 years ago.

 And this package arrived today!

-The fundraising and reward-based company has been good to a lot of innovators, dreamers and customers (like me) over the past several years.
-Thanks to Kickstarter, I’ve ridden a real-life hoverboard (no wheels, an actual hoverboard that hovered above the ground in Silicon Valley), possess a limited edition board game inspired by Christopher Nolan’s epic film Inception (that came inside a silver briefcase) and can now play NASA’s famed Golden Records on a turntable and/or digitally.
+The fundraising and reward-based company Kickstarter has been good to a lot of innovators, dreamers and customers (like me) over the past several years.
+Thanks to Kickstarter, I’ve ridden a real-life hoverboard (no wheels, but an actual hoverboard that hovered above the ground in Silicon Valley), possess a limited edition board game inspired by Christopher Nolan’s epic film Inception (that came inside a silver briefcase) and can now play NASA’s famed Golden Records on a turntable and/or digitally.

 If the Golden Record was re-recorded with a few new songs, images and earthly sounds today, one specific thing comes to mind above all the worthy contenders…

 Just as a nice reminder, in case the aliens ever got any ideas.